dawoodabbas97/AirBnb_Prediction/README.md

 - Faizan Kanji, fnk9850
 - Connor Reed, cr3221

+**Done Work**
+The path to success as a host on Airbnb is often characterized by trial and error, with the ex perience of any guest influenced by a variety of factors including the behaviours of the host, the qualities of the home, and the location of the listing.
+Using a machine learning approach, we developed two models to predict the guest rat- ing for a given listing in New York City—one random forest using features of a listing that are more immediately within the control of the host (AUC = 0.716) and one random forest us- ing features derived from a listing’s locale (AUC = 0.596).
+We use the probability predictions of our two models to assign both a ”property score” and a ”location score” to each listing.
+Together, these scores establish a useful framework for cur- rent and potential hosts to optimize their poten- tial for high guest ratings given the constraints of their property and specific location, and hence improve their revenue earned from the platform.
+By offering insight to improve the experiences of both guests and hosts, this tool may also be useful for Airbnb in its efforts to reduce churn across both userbases.

 ## Domain and business question
 **What:**
 - Predicting prices, ratings, and/or booking frequencies of Airbnb rental listings in [some subset of] major cities using listing, geospatial, and time series data